adeshpande3/Facebook-Messenger-Bot/README.md

 ![](Images/Samples.png)

-**Please let me know if you have any issues or if you have any suggestions for making this README better.**
+**Please let me know if you have any issues or if you have any suggestions for making this README better.
+If you thought a certain step was unclear, let me know and I'll try my best to edit the README and make any clarifications.**